My Journey Through Cambodia’s Depressing Past

 [I visited Cambodia in 2016, and this is an edited version of the original story provided (by me) to be published by the print version of… Harmony India Magazine, May 2017 edition]

 The mugshot of several dozen victims of the Khmer Rouge genocide lay in front of me.
-Some appeared to have a broken jawbone, and some, a few missing teeth.
+Some appeared to have a broken jawbone, and some had a few missing teeth.
 I winced every time I looked at a new face.
 The man next to me, however, stood still, though he appeared twitching from time to time.
 He looked Cambodian, and unlike me, I realised, he might just be finding the entire sight a lot more tormenting.
 A few faces might perhaps be familiar to him.

 I’d arrived in Phnom Penh only a day before, and I was already inside the infamous site of S-21 Tuol Sleng Jail.
 The place had some appeal, after all, the S-21 of Phnom Penh is the reason why so many tourists come to Cambodia, in the first place.